gher-uliege/Diva-Workshops/paper.md

 Taking advantage of the Jupyter interface [@kluyver:2016] and transition to Julia for the new version of DIVAnd, a set of notebooks was created as the main material for the user training.
 The first `DIVAnd` workshop took place in April 2018 in Liège.
 Since then, other training events were organised, while the training material is regularly used as the basis for the creation of gridded products for EMODnet Chemistry [@giorgetti:2018].
 The choice of the Jupyter notebooks format was motivated by the interactivity and the step-by-step, documented approach.

-The participant feedback is particularly valued, considering that it guide the development of new functionalities in the DIVAnd source code, but also the creation of new notebooks describing a specific workflow (for instance the consideration of geostrophy) or the use of particular functions (for instance the use of an advection constrain in the interpolation).
+The participant feedback is particularly valued, considering that it guide the development of new functionalities in the `DIVAnd` source code, but also the creation of new notebooks describing specific workflows (for instance the consideration of geostrophy) or the use of particular functions (for instance the use of an advection constrain in the interpolation).

 ## Goal of the module

-The goal of the training material module is twofold: firstly we strive to ensure that users have a basic knowledge of Julia.
-They should be able to read the code presented in the notebooks, but also install new modules, write basic functions for processing or create basic plots.
-Secondly, we expect the users to able to create their own products (i.e. climatologies) by combining their own datasets with those from other sources (for instance the World Ocean Database).
+The goal of the training material module is twofold:
+1. provide the users with a basic knowledge of Julia, meaning they are capable of reading the code presented in the notebooks, but also install new modules, write basic functions for processing or create basic plots.
+2. endure that the users to able to create their own products (i.e. climatologies) by combining their own datasets with those from other sources (for instance the World Ocean Database) and setting the analysis parameters according to their region of interest.

-Julia syntax bear similarities with other widespread languages, for instance MATLAB, yet some specificities have to explained to make sure users can take advantage of it.
+Julia syntax bear similarities with other widespread languages, for instance MATLAB, yet some specificities have to explained to make sure users can make the most of it.

 ## Instructional design